PhilippImhof/moodle-quiz_essaydownload/README.md

 The plugin will then generate a ZIP archive containing the requested data and initiate the download in your browser.

 Note: No confirmation will be shown.
 Once you get your ZIP file, the work is done.
-The

 #### Grouping by attempt or question?